Djene Kaba Condé: Professional background

+Immediately after graduating from university and her post-graduate studies, Kaba began working at the Agency for Cultural and Technical Cooperation.
+For 8 years she held different positions, including acting as assistant to the director of communications, IT management, and human resources.
+She then took on the job of Employment Counselor at the National Employment Agency.

 Political engagement

-Djéné Condé supports the Foundation for Maternal and Child Social Promotion (PROSMI), created in February 2011.
+Djéné Condé supported the Foundation for Maternal and Child Social Promotion (PROSMI), created in February 2011.
 The foundation undertakes action in several areas, including health, environment, women's empowerment and schooling girls.